Leading IT Transformation

 Business units are becoming more tech-savvy and CIOs now require competencies to become business leaders.
 CIOs most likely to succeed not only have vast technical expertise but also good business judgment.

-Organizations that are yet to strengthen their business-IT alignment should waste no time on pursuing this initiative.
+Organizations that have yet to strengthen their business-IT alignment should waste no time before pursuing this initiative.
 If business managers are not sufficiently IT literate, there is an outside chance that they may blow the budget on costly cutting-edge technologies without a clear understanding of the risks versus rewards.
 An IT team that has a blurry idea of business strategy can make blunders that cost the business not just in terms of expenses but also opportunities.

 A shift in business strategy requires a similar adjustment in IT planning.
 Without synergistic relationships between business and IT, the required updates and changes will either be slow, faulty or both.